anp-scp/django-to-rest/docs/quickstart.md

 Now as we have some data to play with, let us use `django-to-rest` to create our api.
 To do that, we need to mark the models for which the REST apis need to be created.
-Let us mark our models for restification!!! (by restification, we mean to create REST api(s) from models):
+Let us mark our models for restification!!! (by restification, we mean to create REST api(s) for models):

 ```py title="/.../quickstart/mysite/polls/models.py" linenums="1"
 from django.db import models